hyperledger-labs/splice/cluster/images/docs/src/sv_operator/sv_helm.rst

 |chart_version_set|

+An SV node includes a CometBft node so you also need to configure that.
+Please modify the file ``cn-node-0.1.0-SNAPSHOT/examples/sv-helm/cometbft-values.yaml`` as follows:

+- Replace all instances of ``TARGET_CLUSTER`` with |cn_cluster|, per the cluster to which you are connecting.
+- Replace ``YOUR_SV_NAME`` with the name you chose when creating the SV identity (this must be an exact match of the string for your SV to be approved to onboard)
+- Replace ``YOUR_COMETBFT_NODE_ID`` with the id obtained when generating the config for the CometBft node
+- Replace ``YOUR_HOSTNAME`` with the hostname that will be used for the ingress

 Please modify the file ``cn-node-0.1.0-SNAPSHOT/examples/sv-helm/participant-values.yaml`` as follows:

 - Replace ``TARGET_CLUSTER`` in the `globalDomain.url` entry with |cn_cluster|, per the cluster to which you are connecting.